johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 supports one or more alternative transport protocols (e.g., DoT, DoH, DoQ) and is configured to advertise these capabilities.

+4. **Absence of the No-Transport Option:** The query does not include a No-Transport EDNS(0) option from the resolver.

 ### **3.1.1\.
 Multiple Server Identities**

 An authoritative nameserver may be known by multiple FQDNs (e.g.,